mikezimm/Pivot-Tiles/README.md

 ## Pre-configured options
 The web part has 3 built in configurations defined in the manifest.json file.
-1. DEV - Developer web part which eventually will include all CORP and TEAM definitions plus custom/test definitions.
+1. DEV - Developer web part which includes all CORP and TEAM definitions plus custom/test definitions.
-2. CORP - Corporate standard tile definitions
+2. CORP - Corporate standard tile definitions refering to corporate portals.
 * Intended to have web part option that can make it easy to display slices of standard corporate libraries.
 3. TEAM - Intended more for Team site with total customization features

+* **AvailableListMapping.ts** contains all the list defintion choices and definitions for the webpart.
+* **DevListMapping.ts** contains the list defintions used in the DEV Scenario. - pulls from AvailableListMapping.ts.
+* **CorpListMapping.ts** contains all list defintions used in the CORP Scenario. - pulls from AvailableListMapping.ts.
+* **TeamListMapping.ts** contains all list defintions used in the TEAM Scenario. - pulls from AvailableListMapping.ts.
+* Make sure Corp and Team mappings have same spelling for the listChoice keys that are used in AvailableListMapping.ts.

 * uses **scenario** prop in pre-configured properties to determine prop pane dropdown for list definition.
 * eventually you could use the **secnario** prop to limit access to other parts of the property pane.